 To the dock there is a path from the bottom camping field, head up and across the top of the next field (There is a small fence the scramble over) Follow the edge of the field, once above Pistyll dock head down the cliff.
 Zigzag down and you will be fine, the last section is very steep onto the dock itself.
 You can walk at low tide from Nefyn beach with a bit of a climb onto the dock but it’s not too bad if you are able bodied, this is most definitely the easiest route to take.

 The dock it’s self is walled all around the edge and is a stable fishing platform, it drops down in the middle and has sandy floor (shame about rubbish left by previous occupants each time I go) I often see people fishing at night when camping above but haven’t tried it myself as littlun always wants to join me.
 We have tried down the side a few times for mini species with no joy but water clarity was poor.
 Low tide can leave the base of the dock with little water, it can be fished at low if the tide is not too big.
 To your right can see the rocky / kelp section stretching out to the right, fishing straight out in front is on to a soft sandy section.

 I have seen a few pics of decent size bass from a local lad who lure fishes over the rocks, you can reach these from the dock itself.
-A man made fish trap visible on lower tides on Pistyll beach which I have been meaning go check out.
+A man made fish trap is visible on lower tides on Pistyll beach which I have been meaning go check out.
 I say beach, it is mainly shingle.
 The cliffs / land behind the beach are traversable but it suffers very visibly from erosion so be careful if heading down, the beach is also fully covered at high tide.
-It’s doable if able bodied but it’s something to be aware of as its not easy.
+It’s doable if able bodied but it’s something to be aware of as its not easy and potentially dangerous.